grafana/explore-profiles/README.md

 ![Screenshot 2023-05-10 at 11-06-45 Diff process_cpu cpu nanoseconds cpu nanoseconds{pyroscope_app simple golang app function slow } and process_cpu cpu nanoseconds cpu nanoseconds{pyroscope_app simple golang app function fast } Pyroscope](https://github.com/grafana/pyroscope-app-plugin/assets/23323466/f2a440ec-3d36-49a4-a9f7-a80d7f6fb86f)

 ## What are Grafana app plugins?

 App plugins can let you create a custom out-of-the-box monitoring experience by custom pages, nested datasources and panel plugins.

 ## Running Pyroscope App plugin locally for development

-At the same time run all three of these commands
+First, build and watch the frontend code:

 ```
 yarn dev
 ```

+Then make sure the backend plugin is built for all the architectures:

 ```
-mage watch
+mage
 ```

+Finally, run the server using docker-compose:

 ```
 yarn server
 ```

-Then go to `localhost:3000` and you should see the app plugin there
+Then go to `localhost:3000` and you should see the app plugin there.

 ## Release / Deployment Process